praiskup/praiskup.github.io/_posts/2021-01-20-switch-fedora-box-to-ipv6-in-aws.md

 Fedora 33 where is `cloud-init-19.4-7.fc33.noarch`), I struggled to instruct *cloud-init* to **re-configure** the existing IPv4-only network.

+Note!
+Of course you first have to assign the IPv6 address in AWS (e.g. in web-UI -> the instance -> its networking interface config -> Actions -> Manage IP addresses -> Assign new IP address (ipv6)).

 The only solution that worked for me was to use manual configuration.
 This was useful-workaround, at least till the old instances can be replaced with fresh ones (when they'd be replaced with Fedora 34 or 35).